Gibbs point processes on path space: existence, cluster expansion and uniqueness: The Gibbsian setting

-In this work we investigate the existence and uniqueness of an infinite-volume Gibbs point process, in the following sense: \begin{Definition} Let $H$ be an energy functional as in \eqref{eq:diff:energy}.
-A probability measure $P$ on $\confs$ is said to be an \emph{infinite-volume Gibbs point process} with energy functional $\Energy$, activity $z>0$ and inverse temperature $\beta > 0$, denoted $P\in\Gibbs$, if it satisfies, for any $\Lambda\in\mathcal{B}_b(\IR^d)$ and any positive, bounded, and measurable functional \mbox{$F:\confs\rightarrow\IR$}, the following \emph{DLR equation} (for Dobrushin--Landford--Ruelle)
+In this work we investigate the existence and uniqueness of an infinite-volume Gibbs point process, in the following sense: \begin{Definition} Let $\Energy$ be an energy functional as in \eqref{eq:diff:energy}.
+A probability measure $P$ on $\confs$ is said to be an \emph{infinite-volume Gibbs point process} with energy functional $\Energy$, activity $z>0$ and inverse temperature $\beta > 0$, denoted $P\in\Gibbs$, if: